reposense/RepoSense/docs/DeveloperGuide.md

 ### CommitsReporter
 [`CommitsReporter`](/src/main/java/reposense/commits/CommitsReporter.java) is responsible for analyzing the **commit** history and generating a [`CommitContributionSummary`](/src/main/java/reposense/commits/model/CommitContributionSummary.java) for each repository. `CommitContributionSummary` contains information such as each author's daily and weekly contribution and the variance of their contribution. `CommitsReporter`,
- 1. Uses [`CommitInfoExtractor`](/src/main/java/reposense/commits/CommitInfoExtractor.java) to run the `git log` command, which generates the statistics of each commit made within date range.
+ 1. uses [`CommitInfoExtractor`](/src/main/java/reposense/commits/CommitInfoExtractor.java) to run the `git log` command, which generates the statistics of each commit made within date range.
- 2. Generates a [`CommitInfo`](/src/main/java/reposense/commits/model/CommitInfo.java) for each commit, which contains the `infoLine` and `statLine`.
+ 2. generates a [`CommitInfo`](/src/main/java/reposense/commits/model/CommitInfo.java) for each commit, which contains the `infoLine` and `statLine`.
- 3. Uses [`CommitInfoAnalyzer`](/src/main/java/reposense/commits/CommitInfoAnalyzer.java) to extract the relevant data from `CommitInfo` into a [`CommitResult`](/src/main/java/reposense/commits/model/CommitResult.java), such as the number of line insertions and deletions in the commit and the author of the commit.
+ 3. uses [`CommitInfoAnalyzer`](/src/main/java/reposense/commits/CommitInfoAnalyzer.java) to extract the relevant data from `CommitInfo` into a [`CommitResult`](/src/main/java/reposense/commits/model/CommitResult.java), such as the number of line insertions and deletions in the commit and the author of the commit.
- 4. Uses [`CommitResultAggregator`](/src/main/java/reposense/commits/CommitResultAggregator.java) to aggregate all `CommitResult` into a [`CommitContributionSummary`](/src/main/java/reposense/commits/model/CommitContributionSummary.java).
+ 4. uses [`CommitResultAggregator`](/src/main/java/reposense/commits/CommitResultAggregator.java) to aggregate all `CommitResult` into a [`CommitContributionSummary`](/src/main/java/reposense/commits/model/CommitContributionSummary.java).

 ### AuthorshipReporter
 [`AuthorshipReporter`](/src/main/java/reposense/authorship/AuthorshipReporter.java) is responsible for analyzing the white listed **files**, traces the original author for each line of text/code, and generating an [`AuthorshipSummary`](/src/main/java/reposense/authorship/model/AuthorshipSummary.java) for each repository. `AuthorshipSummary` contains the analysis results of the white listed files and the amount of line contributions each author made. `AuthorshipReporter`,
- 1. Uses [`FileInfoExtractor`](/src/main/java/reposense/authorship/FileInfoExtractor.java) to traverse the repository to find all relevant files.
+ 1. uses [`FileInfoExtractor`](/src/main/java/reposense/authorship/FileInfoExtractor.java) to traverse the repository to find all relevant files.
- 2. Generates a [`FileInfo`](/src/main/java/reposense/authorship/model/FileInfo.java) for each relevant file, which contains the path to the file and a list of [`LineInfo`](/src/main/java/reposense/authorship/model/LineInfo.java) representing each line of the file.
+ 2. generates a [`FileInfo`](/src/main/java/reposense/authorship/model/FileInfo.java) for each relevant file, which contains the path to the file and a list of [`LineInfo`](/src/main/java/reposense/authorship/model/LineInfo.java) representing each line of the file.
- 3. Uses [`FileInfoAnalyzer`](/src/main/java/reposense/authorship/FileInfoAnalyzer.java) to analyze each file, using `git blame` or annotations, and finds the `Author` for each `LineInfo`.
+ 3. uses [`FileInfoAnalyzer`](/src/main/java/reposense/authorship/FileInfoAnalyzer.java) to analyze each file, using `git blame` or annotations, and finds the `Author` for each `LineInfo`.
- 4. Generates a [`FileResult`](/src/main/java/reposense/authorship/model/FileResult.java) for each file, which consolidates the authorship results into a *Map* of each author's line contribution to the file.
+ 4. generates a [`FileResult`](/src/main/java/reposense/authorship/model/FileResult.java) for each file, which consolidates the authorship results into a *Map* of each author's line contribution to the file.
- 5. Uses [`FileResultAggregator`](/src/main/java/reposense/authorship/FileResultAggregator.java) to aggregate all `FileResult` into an `AuthorshipSummary`.
+ 5. uses [`FileResultAggregator`](/src/main/java/reposense/authorship/FileResultAggregator.java) to aggregate all `FileResult` into an `AuthorshipSummary`.

 ### ReportGenerator
 [`ReportGenerator`](/src/main/java/reposense/report/ReportGenerator.java),
- 1. Uses `GitDownloader` API to download the repository from *GitHub*.
+ 1. uses `GitDownloader` API to download the repository from *GitHub*.
- 2. Copies the template files into the designated output directory.
+ 2. copies the template files into the designated output directory.
- 3. Uses `CommitReporter` and `AuthorshipReporter` to produce the commit and authorship summary respectively.
+ 3. uses `CommitReporter` and `AuthorshipReporter` to produce the commit and authorship summary respectively.
- 4. Generates the `JSON` files needed to generate the `HTML` dashboard.
+ 4. generates the `JSON` files needed to generate the `HTML` dashboard.

 ### System